Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/simple_deform.rst

 Limits
    These settings allow you to set the lower and upper limits of the deformation.
-   The upper limit can't be lower than lower limit.
+   The upper limit cannot be lower than lower limit.

 Lock X Axis / Lock Y Axis (Taper and Stretch modes only) These controls whether the X and/or Y coordinates are allowed to change or not.